 Sweep Program or a Sweep Account or Cash Sweeping is a type of account with a bank or a brokerage house.
 In such an account, the financial institution decides the minimum amount needed to be kept in that account.
 And any amount beyond the set limit is automatically transferred to a higher interest-earning account, usually daily.
-And, if any time, the amount falls short in the regular account, the financial institution or bank transfers or “sweep” funds back fo regular account.
+And, if any time the amount falls short in the regular account, the financial institution or bank transfers or “sweep” funds back to the regular account.

 For example, suppose you have a sweep account with the sweep number (minimum amount) as $3000.
-It means, anytime the balance in your regular account exceeds $3,000, the extra amount will automatically get transferred to the account that gives you a higher interest rate.
+It means that anytime the balance in your regular account exceeds $3,000, the extra amount will automatically get transferred to the account that gives you a higher interest rate.

 We can say the sweep program is a type of money management technique.
 It ensures that idle money is earning extra money.
 Moreover, you don’t need to do anything more to make additional returns in terms of interest, etc.

 Usually, banks or brokerages employ the sweep program.
-This program studies the use of customer’s account, and then sweeps and deploy the funds into a higher interest-bearing investment.
+This program studies the use of a customer’s account and then sweeps and deploys the funds into a higher interest-bearing investment.
 The financial institution or bank ensures that the amount in sweep funds remains highly liquid, besides offering a higher interest as well.
 The liquidity of these investments is achieved by investing in short-term certificates, money market mutual funds, and more.